SimonHooker/simonhooker.github.io/_drafts/triaging-lucee-issues-on-jira.md

 All that remains to be done now is to get those unit tests on the ticket.
 To do this just click on **Attach Files** (usually under the **More** menu) and select your cfc.
 If any additional supporting information is needed then it doesn't hurt to chuck up a comment too.

-Now that's all done send it to the **Awaiting Apporval** stage.
-The ticket will then be assessed by the Lucee Core Development team and hopefully it will be pushed into the backlog for developlment.
+Now that's all done send it to the **Awaiting Approval** stage.
+The ticket will then be assessed by the Lucee Core Development team and hopefully it will be pushed into the backlog for development.
 The key points that will most likely be discussed at this point are the following.

-- Is the issue reproducable? ( Ideally through unit tests as this makes development easier )
+- Is the issue reproducible? ( Ideally through unit tests as this makes development easier )
 - Has the issue already been fixed in a future version?
 - Is this something that will be fixed? ( Some functionality may be deemed a low priority due to its use being relatively niche.
 In these cases there is nothing stopping someone fixing the issue and submitting a pull request for inclusion in a future Lucee version - it just means that it won't be considered a priority for the Lucee project )
 - In the cases of new features, is this something that would be desirable?